OctavioArruda/TodoApp-DotNetFramework-WCF/test.md

     * In the same web browser (or a new one), navigate to your service's metadata endpoint by adding `?wsdl` to the **base address** you noted in step 1.
         * For example:
             * If your service is running at `http://localhost:5000/TodoService.svc`, go to `http://localhost:5000/TodoService.svc?wsdl`
-            * If your service is running at `https://localhost:44353/TodoService.svc`, go to `https://localhost:44353/TodoService.svc?wsdl` (This is your case!)
+            * If your service is running at `https://localhost:44353/TodoService.svc`, go to `https://localhost:44353/TodoService.svc?wsdl`
+            * **Important:** The base address is the URL where your service is hosted (e.g., `https://localhost:44353/TodoService.svc`), *not* the WSDL endpoint itself.
     * The browser will display an XML document.
 This is the WSDL, which describes your service's operations, data types, and communication protocol.
     * **Save the entire content of the WSDL** to a file (e.g., `TodoService.wsdl`).